Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?

 What cocktails to make with Masticha

-It is a liqueur with a marked, citrusy and aromatic strong taste, so try to combine it with simple or not too aged fruity spirits.
+It is a liqueur with a distinct citrusy and aromatic flavor, so pair it with simple or lightly aged fruity spirits.
 Paired with Cuban white rum, it will give strength and splendor to the classic Daiquiris.
-If you mix it with lime juice, vodka, and ginger beer, it will enhance your Moscow Mules, but also with a good mezcal, orange juice, and pepper, it finds excellent harmony.
+If you mix it with lime juice, vodka, and ginger beer, it will enhance your Moscow Mules, but it also finds excellent harmony with good mezcal, orange juice, and pepper.
 You do not need large doses.
-1 cl of mastika, you will make the drinks explode, so do not use large quantities.
+With 1 cl of mastika, you will make the drinks explode, so do not use large quantities.
 It is a triple sec style flavoring (very different in flavor).

 History of the Masticha liqueur

-And this product is part of the traditional production of anise-flavored ouzo and the retsina, flavored wines of ancient origins.
-Wines that, as you well know, have been produced for millennia, flavored with resins, honey and spices.
-It is very similar to those that the Romans created and appreciated after coming into contact with Greece and submitting it militarily.
+And this product is part of the traditional production of anise-flavored ouzo and retsina, flavored wines of ancient origin.
+Wines that, as you well know, have been produced for millennia have been flavored with resins, honey, and spices.
+It looks a lot like the ones the Romans made and liked after they conquered Greece with their army.
 One of the most famous of these seasoned wines was Piperatum, a mulled wine seasoned with mastic, spices, and honey.

 Price of Masticha liqueur

-It is not cheap, at least 28-30 euros per bottle.
-And it is ok.
+It is not cheap—at least 28–30 euros per bottle.
+And that’s fine.
 It is not cheap sambuca but a noble and sumptuous liqueur made with resin-flavored wine brandy, even if the more affordable products often include the flavoring of alcohol by infusion of wood.